Sindreedelange/space-worms/README.md

 # Space Worms
-Implementing the game *Space Worms* - a version of *Snakes and Ladders*, using Python 3
+Implementing the game *Space Worms* - a version of *Snakes and Ladders*, in a text based UI, using Python 3

 # Building